 Office of Management and Budget (OMB) guidance for Federal agencies on the portion of the Drug-Free Workplace Act of 1988 (41 U.S.C.
 701-707, as amended) that applies to grants.
 It also applies the provisions of the Act to cooperative agreements and other financial assistance awards, as a matter of Federal Government policy.
 The Drug-Free Workplace Act of 1988 requires some Federal contractors and all Federal grantees to agree that they will provide drug-free workplaces as a precondition of receiving a contract or grant from a Federal agency.

-“Non-federal entities and contractors are subject to the non-procurement debarment and suspension regulations implementing Executive Orders 12549 and 12689, 2 CFR part 180.
+This part provides Office of Management and Budget (OMB) guidance for Federal agencies on the governmentwide debarment and suspension system for nonprocurement programs and activities.
 These regulations restrict awards, subawards, and contracts with certain parties that are debarred, suspended, or otherwise excluded from or ineligible for participation in Federal assistance programs or activities.”

 The Excluded Parties List System (EPLS) in SAMS (System for Awards Management) maintains the names and other information about persons who are prohibited from participating in federal procurement and non-procurement transactions.
 Federal agencies and grantees are required to check EPLS prior to opening bids or making awards.